-One-time campaigns will sync within 1 hour of campaign send.
+One-time campaigns will sync within one hour of campaign sent.

 The following use cases are not comprehensive of all the campaigns Bluecore can power on Criteo.
 They’re mostly focused around Bluecore’s Predictive Audience capabilities, but you can experiment with the Customer Behavior filter as well.
 These use cases are meant to highlight some of the more interesting options and also to point out some best practices, so you can get the most out of Bluecore Audiences on Criteo.

 Most good Criteo campaigns are built around Category Preference.
 It’s great for campaigns targeting a specific product, brand, category, or breadcrumb.
 For example: a new product launch, a promotion on a specific brand, or an event around a category.
 It’s a much better option than using past purchasers or past viewers to decide how to target.

 The creative of your Criteo campaign should match the attribute value you chose to create the audience (e.g., the specific brand, category, etc.).